The Search (song): Meaning

 The main message in this song is one of doing well.
 He starts off his song by “honestly answering the casual and frequent question, “How’s life?”
 NF continues to answer the greeting throughout the track by discussing recent changes in life, depression and the world itself.”

 Critical reception

 Danielle Chelosky of Substream Magazine described "The Search" as "introspective and unapologetic," while Tyler Schmitt of Variance Magazine called it "blistering."
 Jon Caramanica, writing for The New York Times, commended NF's delivery, writing that he "raps tartly and with compelling angst."
-Andrew Unterberger of Billboard wrote that the track "proves that fame is one long anxiety attack" and added that its production gives "the meltdown overtaking his mind operatic grandeur."
+Andrew Unterberger of Billboard wrote that the track "proves that fame is one long anxiety attack" and added that its production gives "the meltdown overtaking his mind operatic grandeur.".

 Appearances in media

 The song is featured in the trailer of season three of the video game Apex Legends.
-From October 19, 2020 to February 2022, the song was featured as the opening theme song for WWE's Monday Night Raw.
+From October 19, 2020 to February 2022, the song was featured as the opening theme song for WWE's Monday Night Raw..
+The song also appeared in Fortnite in the Fortnite Festival mode and as a "Jam Track" emote for "Battle Royale" mode.